Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 1. Digital Ownership

-NFTs let you prove ownership of an asset in a way that’s transparent and secure.
+NFTs let people prove ownership of a specific asset in a transparent and secure way.

 2. Scarcity